Admission Control and Query Queuing

 One way to limit resource usage through admission control is to set an upper limit on the number of concurrent queries.
 This is the initial technique you might use when you do not have extensive information about memory usage for your workload.
-This setting can be specified separately for each dynamic resource pool.
+The settings can be specified separately for each dynamic resource pool.

-You can combine this setting with the memory-based approach described in Memory Limits and Admission Control.
+You can combine these settings with the memory-based approach described in Memory Limits and Admission Control.
 If either the maximum number of or the expected memory usage of the concurrent queries is exceeded, subsequent queries are queued until the concurrent workload falls below the threshold again.

 Memory Limits and Admission Control